Every afternoon, parents across Australia get the same frustrating one-word answer.

 And talking about school issues – such as school projects or friendship problems – is also a great chance for you to express your family values about things like teamwork, respect for self and others, friendships, relationships, problem-solving and so on.

 If your child is having problems, you can start by talking with his teacher…

 Strategies for talking about school with your child

 Your child will probably be tired and hungry or thinking about other things when she first gets home.
 So easing the transition from school or after-school activities to home can help your child feel more like talking.

-For example, you can simply let your child know that you’re glad to see him, and talk about non-school topics for a while.
-Younger children will probably also like help unpacking their bags and going through any notes before you ask about school.
+For example, you can simply let your child know that you’re glad to see him and talk about non-school topics for a while.
+Younger children will probably also like help to unpack their bags and going through any notes before you ask about school.